-In the lower Market Place stood a block of buildings formed from the Butter Market and the National Schools, and also containing the local Lock-up called the ‘Round House’ — which was square !! — where accused persons would spend the night before being transported to the Petty Sessions at Smalley, or to Derby.
+In the lower Market Place stood a block of buildings formed from the Butter Market and above that, the National Schools; it also contained the local Lock-up called the ‘Round House’ on the ground floor — which was square !! — where accused persons would spend the night before being transported to the Petty Sessions at Smalley, or to Derby.
 (Number 8 on the map)

 This block stood under the north Church wall, approximately on the site now occupied by the present-day toilet building and was directly opposite Thomas Merry’s business premises.
 It was open along its front, protected only by iron railings.
 In front of the Butter Market, for a time, stood the stocks, which were removed in the mid-1840’s.